binfnstats/ImHapE/README.md

 #### (2) Training a CNN

 We implemented a CNN in tensorflow to analyze aligned haplotype data.
-We additionaly provide an option to sort positions by mutation frequency using the `flip = True` option in the `model.py -> sampleData` function.
-Sorting positions has previously been shown to improve alignment based CNN inferences.
 To train the CNN, the simulated haplotypes must be converted into training and test data.
 This involves two steps using functions from `model.py`

 ```python
 import model as mod